CompanyWheel Line Cider

 As the trees began to mature and bear fruit, the barn at Timoteo got turned into a cidery with a small tasting room and Jensen purchased a 1970s-era Airstream that has been refurbished as a mobile tasting bar.
 None of it has been easy, Jensen said, from the drought that ruined a harvest, to untold hours spent getting the appropriate permits for the cidery and tasting room, to cost overruns on the renovation of the Airstream.
 And then came the pandemic.

 But this 70-year-old entrepreneur and grandmother of five is not deterred.

-Early in the pandemic she and her team started strategizing for how they could manage losses and build on opportunities.
-The closure or reduced capacity at restaurants, brew pubs and tap rooms would mean decreased wholesale orders, so they pivoted to online sales.
+Early in the pandemic she and her team started strategizing about how they could manage losses and build on opportunities.
+The closure or reduced capacity at restaurants, brew pubs, and tap rooms would mean decreased wholesale orders, so they pivoted to online sales.

 Their business model always emphasized outdoor seating at their cider garden on Upper Badger Pocket Road, so they’ve made sure guests have plenty of room to maintain social distance and they’ve added live music on the weekends.

 “We have a beautiful outdoor setting and have done everything possible to make it a safe destination,” she said.
 Even in a pandemic, especially in a pandemic, Jensen hopes guests will enjoy a relaxing respite at Wheel Line Cider.
 Wheel Line Cider’s 2020 hours of operation are Friday 3-6 p.m., Saturday 2-7 p.m., Sunday 2-5 p.m., and through the summer they plan to have live music on the weekends.
 For more information about Wheel Line Cider, go here.